Off-grid living is one of my favorite ways to unplug from the world.

 You want to find generators with a verified pure sine inverter with high efficiency, as these create cleaner power with less energy loss in the DC/AC inversion process.

 Power output is how much wattage the device can put out without triggering the breaker and shutting down.
-For example, the Jackery 1500 can put out up to 1800 watts at a time.
+For example, the Jackery 1500 is a portable power station that can put out up to 1800 watts at a time.
+The Jackery 300, on the other hand, can only put out 500 watts at once.

-That said, you typically don’t want to put out more than 30% of the total capability consistently.
+That said, you typically don’t want to put out more than 30% of the total capability on a long-term basis.
 So all of the devices you’re powering with a Jackery 1500 shouldn’t use more than 540 watts.
-The 1800 watt capability is for very short bursts (5 seconds or less), not for long-duration use.
+The 1800-watt capability is for very short bursts (5 seconds or less), not for long-duration use.

 Obviously, the higher the power output, the more devices you can power with your generator.
 Again, it depends on your personal needs.